fernandosilvajfgs/book-management-app/README.md

 - If it is not already there, move the provided .env file inside the backend root directory
 - Navigate to the backend directory and install the dependencies with npm install
 - Navigate into the frontend directory and install the dependencies with npm install
-- Start PostgreSQL server with the properties provided in the .env file or adapt the .env file accordingly
-- Create a database with the name provided in the .env file or modify the .env file accordingly
-- Run a query in the database with the script in the txt file provided in the main folder of the project in order to create the table needed

-### Deploy with deploy.bat

-The easiest way to deploy the project after having all the prerequisites and have the database set up is to double click the executable scrip deploy.bat.
-This will install all the dependencies for both frontend and backend and run them.

 ### Executing program